 Course work requirements are flexible and depend on the track chosen.
 An important part of graduate education arises from independent research and from informal discussions with faculty and fellow students.
 Course work in other departments that strengthens backgrounds in mathematics, physics, chemistry or engineering sciences is strongly encouraged.
-You are expected to have completed eight courses by the end of the semester in which you take the General Exam.
+You are expected to have completed 7 courses by the end of the semester in which you take the General Exam.

 The multidisciplinary nature of our graduate program is reflected in the degree requirements.
 Graduate students may choose among tracks with different course requirements, needed to establish sufficient academic progress by the time of the General Exam: